Keats/vincentprouillet/content/articles/finding-trending-things.md

 Title: Finding trending things in Elasticsearch using python and redis
-Date: 2014-09-09
+Date: 2014-09-19
 Summary: How to calculate trendiness factor from ES and use it in queries
 URL: finding-trending-things/
 save_as: finding-trending-things/index.html

+One of the features at my current contract is displaying widgets showing trending news articles.
+We define trendiness on a company basis (topic as well but let's keep it to only companies for this article), ie we want to display articles from companies that are trending.
+The articles are stored in [Elasticsearch](http://www.elasticsearch.org/) and we want to spot the trending ones for a given time period (last week, last month, last quarter, last year).
+For each article we keep track (in the article doc in ES, as a [nested type](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/mapping-nested-type.html)) of the companies mentioned and we use that field to calculate the trends (this is a bit simplified, there is actually a second similar field as well but let's keep things simple for the sake of the article).

-At my current contract, some widgets that were displaying trending articles had been timing out even for short-ish time periods (3 months or so) worth of data.
+These trending articles are shown in a iframe and this iframe had been timing out even for short-ish time periods (3 months or so) worth of data.
 Since we can't really have things timing out, I decided to have a look and try to improve things.
-Some context about what we are trying to achieve first: we store a bunch of articles in [Elasticsearch](http://www.elasticsearch.org/) and want to spot the trending ones for a given time period (last week, last month, last quarter, last year).
-For each article we keep track (in the article doc in ES, as a nested type) of the companies mentioned and we use that field to calculate the trends (this is a bit simplified, there is actually a second similar field as well but let's keep things simple for the sake of the article).

 ## What was there before
 Looking at the code, I realised that the current trending code was very naive.